-The Audit & Supervisory Board Initiatives
+The Audit & Supervisory Board Activities

 Audit policy

-Lively exchange of opinions
+Lively Exchange of Opinions

-On-site audits and interviews at Kao Chemical Plant,
+On-site audits and interviews at Kao Chemical Plant, Penang, Malaysia

 Please find the link below for Audit & Supervisory Board Members.

-Deliberations by the Audit & Supervisory Board
+Deliberations by the ASB

 • Number of meetings held: 10